Skip to content

 Documentation map

-Policy - Policy authoring - Policy catalog - Time operators - Policy loading (hot reload) - Policy stores - HTTP mapping
+Policy - Policy authoring - Policy catalog - Time operators - Policy loading (hot reload) - Policy stores - Custom Policy Source - HTTP mapping

-Integration - Web adapters - Adapters (API) - Try examples
+Integration - Web adapters - Custom adapters - Try examples

-Observability - Metrics - OpenTelemetry - Logging - Diagnostics - Observability stack
+Observability - Metrics - OpenTelemetry - Prometheus - Logging - Policy diagnostics - Observability stack

 Performance & operations - Performance guide - Benchmarks - CI - Migration (RBAC→ABAC)